dmtbrk/market/README.md

 ## Usage

-`GET /products/` lists all products.
+`GET /products/?offset=0&limit=10` lists all products in the given range.
+Offset and limit parameters required.

 `GET /products/{id}` shows product details by the specified id.